nickswalker/nickwalker.us/collections/_projects/poster-templates.md

 Guides legend:
 <!-- TODO: Colored dots here -->
 * Red guides are for margin.
-Respect the margin
+Respect the margin.
 * Magenta guides are for inter-column space.
-You can let images extend into this space, and bullets **should** hang out here
+You can let images extend into this space, and bullets **should** hang out here.
-* Green guides are for text bounds
+* Green guides are for text bounds.

 ### How do I use them tastefully?

 * Stick to the given font sizes.
-* Don't waste ink with unnecessary dark backgrounds; it increases the odds that something goes wrong with the print (e.g. smearing, streaking)
+* Don't waste ink with unnecessary dark backgrounds; it increases the odds that something goes wrong with the print (e.g. smearing, streaking).
 * Use the highest resolution assets you have access to.
   * If you have a vector figure or logo, use [this process](https://webapps.stackexchange.com/a/107705) to make sure it is inserted without loss of quality
 * Use the correct university and department branding.